-Among historic Blount Street is one of the city’s clearest and well-defined examples of the Second Empire style: the Heck-Andrews House.
+Along historic Blount St. is one of the city’s clearest and most well-defined examples of the Second Empire architectural style: the Heck-Andrews House.
 Across the street from the lieutenant governor’s office and just steps away from the governor’s mansion, the Heck-Andrews House was completed in 1872 and occupied until the late 1980s.
-Since then, the house has stood vacant, preserved in time, all but for the exterior renovation completed by its last owner, the state of North Carolina, in 2014.
-But now the house and its new owner, NC REALTORS®, stand on the precipice of a new adventure.
-Preserving the house’s history is an important part of cementing NC REALTORS®’ position, not just in Raleigh, but also across our state.
+Since then, the house has stood vacant, preserved in time, all but for the exterior renovation completed in 2014 by its last owner, the State of North Carolina.
+But now the house and its new owner, N.C.
+REALTORS®, stand on the precipice of a new adventure.
+Preserving the house’s history is an important part of cementing N.C.
+REALTORS®’ position, not just in Raleigh but also across our state.